Skip to main content

 Scheme Description

-Pharmacogenetics, generally accepted as the study, or clinical testing, of genetic variation that gives rise to differing responses to drugs, is increasingly being applied to the prospective testing of patients for HLA-B*57:01 who are to be treated with the antiretroviral drug abacavir.
-Thus, a strong association exists between HLA-B*57:01 and the development of drug hypersensitivity reactions to abacavir.
-Accordingly, this scheme tests participants’ ability to define HLA-B*57:01 using the method(s) they employ for routine clinical service HLA-B*57:01 testing.
+Pharmacogenetics, generally accepted as the study, or clinical testing, of genetic variation that gives rise to differing responses to drugs, is increasingly being applied to a variety of drugs where a hypersensitivity reactivity is noted in association with a specific HLA type.
+For example, the prospective testing of patients for HLA-B*57:01 who are to be treated with the antiretroviral drug abacavir.
+This scheme tests participants’ ability to define relevant HLA types using the method(s) they employ for routine clinical service testing for hypersensitivity or drug suitability.

 Purpose

-To assess participants’ ability to correctly determine HLA-B*57:01 status.
+To assess participants’ ability to correctly determine relevant HLA type for the drug specified:

 Samples